teddygdev/pikchat/README.md

   * `server.listen(3000, function() {`
 7. Finally, start the server with `nodejs PikchatServer.js`
 8. Enjoy the fruits of my labor

+## How to connect
+1. `telnet x.x.x.x 3000` from the terminal and just wing it from there.
+I've made it very intuitive.
+  * `x.x.x.x` is the IP of the server.
+If running locally, it would be `localhost` or `127.0.0.1`
+  * Please do not use the windows commandline for telnet.
+You will greatly regret it.
+  * Putty is also not the best choice.
+At least it is less broken than cmd telnet.
+  * Best way to use it is from your friendly GNU/Linux terminal.
+Maybe OS X will work really awesome too.

+## Demo
+You can connect to my server as a client: `telnet pikchat.me 3000`

 ## More about the project
 ### Or the story explaining why pikchat doesn't have pictures